mogol/flutter_secure_storage/README.md

       - libjsoncpp1-dev
 ```

-## Configure Windows Version

-**Note** The current implementation does not support readAll and deleteAll and is subject to change.

 ## Configure MacOS Version

 You also need to add Keychain Sharing as capability to your macOS runner.